beecars/pan-tilt-track/README.md

 | Pan | 200 | 30 | 400 (default) | 30 |
 | Tilt | 200 | 30 | 800 | 60 |

-Note: If other servos or cameras are used, the above values may need to be re-tuned.
+>*Note: If other servos or cameras are used, the above values may need to be re-tuned.
 The `scripts/init_servos.py` script can be used to write new values to the servos' RAM.
+For the listed hardware, integral gain is needed to counteract gravity on the tilt axis.
+It was also found to help with friction and/or larger moment on the pan axis.*

 ## Program Flow